AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 its counterpart \b T*.
 The joint (same) mapped type of both is either one of them, depending on a value's physical size and whether a type is copy-constructible and trivially destructible.<br>

-This default behavior can be in arbitrary ways
+This default behavior can be altered in arbitrary ways.

 <b>4.
 Disallowing Unboxing</b><br>
 If a type is mapped to a different target type, it might still be unboxable from this target type.